canonical/kafka-k8s-operator/docs/how-to/manage-units.md

 * Removing a broker can result in permanent data loss if the partitions are not replicated on another broker.

-Partition reassignment can still be done manually by the admin user by using the `charmed-kafka.reassign-partitions` Charmed Apache Kafka bin utility script.
+Partition reassignment can still be done manually by the admin user by using the `charmed-kafka.reassign-partitions` Charmed Apache Kafka K8s bin utility script.
 For more information on the script usage, refer to [Apache Kafka documentation](https://kafka.apache.org/documentation/#basic_ops_partitionassignment).

 [LinkedIn’s Cruise Control](https://github.com/linkedin/cruise-control) can be used for semi-automatic rebalancing.
-For guidance on how to use it with Charmed Apache Kafka, see our [Tutorial](tutorial-rebalance-partitions).
+For guidance on how to use it with Charmed Apache Kafka K8s, see our [Tutorial](tutorial-rebalance-partitions).

 ## Admin utility scripts